hamadismail/espresso-emporium/README.md

 # ☕ Espresso Emporium

 **Espresso Emporium** is a full-stack coffee store web application where users can add, update, delete, and view coffee details.
-It features secure user authentication and a clean, responsive UI to provide a seamless experience for both admins and users.
+It features secure user authentication and a clean, responsive UI to provide a seamless experience for users.

 ---